Some basic questions that may help.

 There is a big push to develop systems that allow existing nighttime electricity be stored in EV batteries and retrieved during peak-demand hours.
 Such vehicle-to-grid technology will revolutionise the provision of power, helping to meet society’s daytime power needs.

-New Zealand has consents for enough renewable energy sources to power every vehicle in NZ if they converted to electricity at a stroke.
-In fact household electricity use has flattened in the past decade as we all switch to LED lighting and more efficient whiteware.
+New Zealand has consents for enough renewable energy sources to power every vehicle in NZ if they are converted to electricity at a stroke.
+In fact, household electricity use has flattened in the past decade as we all switch to LED lighting and more efficient whiteware.

 Internationally, the OECD countries are mostly all striving to meet their Paris Agreement emissions targets by 2050.
 These include massive increases in renewable electricity generation.
 Countries, like China and Germany, that traditionally had dirty grids are making giant strides to clean up their act.
 In addition, part of the Paris Agreement calls for OECD countries to lend technology and resources to non-OECD countries to help them reduce their emissions too.

-Battery electric vehicles do not have an exhaust system and tail pipe because they produce no emissions into the atmosphere.
-As a comparison an internal combustion engine (ICE) SUV would emit approximately 4.5 tons of CO2 per year, if it drove 10,000 kilometres.
+Battery electric vehicles do not have an exhaust system and tailpipe because they produce no emissions into the atmosphere.
+As a comparison, an internal combustion engine (ICE) SUV would emit approximately 4.5 tons of CO2 per year if it drove 10,000 km.